bioimagesuiteweb/bisweb-manual/docs/CommandLineTools.md

     source /usr/local/bisweb/setpaths.sh

-__Replace /usr/local/bisweb__ with the location where you extracted the files.
-If you use the csh/tcsh shells replace `setpaths.sh` with `setpaths.csh`
+Replace '/usr/local/bisweb' with the location where you extracted the files if necessary.
+If you use the csh/tcsh shells replace `setpaths.sh` with `setpaths.csh`.
+This will add the scripts to your path.

-This adds the scripts to your path.
-As an example to run the smooth image script (and get its help page) type:
+As an example, to run the smooth image script and get its help page type:

    bw_smoothImage -h

-This results in an output of the form:
+This produces the following:

     ....
     ....
 Using node.js version 8.9.4 (OK)